wrench-project/eduwrench/web/_pedagogic_modules/cic/include_ci_service_concepts/fundamentals.md

 The term **cyberinfrastructure** (CI) was introduced in the late 1990s, and became largely known since 2003.
-Although the term is still loosely defined, all common definitions allude to systems comprising a computational _infrastructure_ for supporting breakthrough scientific discoveries.
+Although the term is still loosely defined, all common definitions allude to systems comprising a computational _infrastructure_ for enabling breakthrough scientific discoveries.
 In summary, a _cyberinfrastructure_ may be composed of (but not limited to) the following elements: